operating-function/pallas/README.md

 This is not an abstract moral problem.
 Software is the best tool we have for identifying, organizing, and solving societal issues.
 Instability in software trickles down to every other domain of human activity.

 ### Solution
-More composable software systems directly result in more software freedom.
-The more power individual developers wield, the more that power is widely distributed.
+*More composable software systems directly result in more software freedom.* The more power individual developers wield, the more that power is widely distributed.
 This is true even if "scrolling through silos" is the highest state of computing.

 To increase developer power and software freedom, your entire computer needs to be inspectable and understandable.
 It should be composable and made of highly generic, unopinionated, easily understood, reusable building blocks.
 These properties need to be stable regardless of underlying hardware changes and should guarantee a high degree of backward and forward compatibility.

-Pallas is a prototype of such a system.

 ## Features